Master of Science in Nursing

 Download your active registered nursing license from the Maryland Board of Nursing website.

-You will also need to provide two letters of recommendation, or completed Master's Recommendation Form, written by those who have direct knowledge of your clinical expertise and potential to succeed in the chosen concentration.
+You will also need to provide two letters of recommendation, or completed Master's Recommendation Form, written by a supervisor (charge nurse/nurse manager/CNO, etc.) who has direct knowledge of your clinical expertise and potential to succeed in the chosen concentration.
+Please do not submit recommendations from coworkers or subordinates.
+They will not be accepted.

 Upon review and evaluation of all required admission materials, selected applicants will be invited to interview with nursing faculty.